 Don't Let the Bride and Her Partner Cross Paths

-Help the bride out by keeping an eye out for her partner if they're following the tradition of not seeing each other before the ceremony.
+Help the bride out by keeping an eye out for their partner if they're following the tradition of not seeing each other before the ceremony.
 Touch base with the wedding planner or coordinator to make sure the two don't cross paths before the dedicated moment.
 If the bride and her spouse-to-be opt to exchange gifts ahead of the wedding, do them a favor by making the exchange swift and smooth.

 Help the Bride Get Dressed

 It's no small task to assist the bride as they get into possibly the most expensive and elaborate gown they'll ever wear in their life.
 You'll want to be certain everything is laid out in advance, from undergarments to shoes to jewelry, so there's no last-minute scrambling to find those heirloom earrings or an extra pair of hose.

 Provide Assistance in the Ladies Room

 This isn't the most glamorous task, but the bride will appreciate it.
-She'll likely need a little help getting her dress, heels, and hair into the ladies room for a final go before the ceremony begins.
-It'll be a moment full of laughter and surely some tricky maneuvers, but it sure gives new meaning to BFF.
+They'll likely need a little help getting their dress, heels, and hair into the ladies room for a final go before the ceremony begins.
+It'll be a moment full of laughter and surely some tricky maneuvers, but it sure gives new meaning to the term BFF.

 Serve as the Bride's Personal Stylist

 Don't hesitate to jump right in and lend a hand during the getting-ready process, especially if the bride doesn't have a planner or stylist to assist.
-From steaming last-minute wrinkles to making sure the veil is perfectly placed, there's no shortage of details to keep an eye out for.
+From steaming out wrinkles to making sure the veil is perfectly placed, there's no shortage of details to keep an eye out for.

 Have Your Hair and Makeup Plan Ready